gazebosim/docs/citadel/install.md

  * MacOS Mojave
-     * Ignition currently only works in headless mode (GUI does not render; instead of using `ign gazebo fuel.sdf` command, use `ign gazebo -s fuel.sdf` to start the server only.
+     * Ignition currently only works in headless mode (GUI does not render; instead of using `ign gazebo fuel.sdf` command, use `ign gazebo -s fuel.sdf` to start the server only).

 Windows support is still experimental although most of the packages should work as expected.
 There are no binaries for Windows at this time.
 The `ign-gazebo`